 You can create scenes for meetings, provide notifications to users, populate in-meeting dialogs, and more with meeting app extensibility.

-Third-party and line-of-business apps built for meetings and calls are available in Government Community Cloud (GCC) but aren't available for GCC-High and Department of Defense (DOD) tenants.
+Third-party and custom apps (LOB) built for meetings and calls are available only in Government Community Cloud (GCC) and GCC-High environments but aren't available for Department of Defense (DOD) environment.

 You must be familiar with the concepts in this article to create custom meeting experiences with apps in Microsoft Teams.